 - You need to install it on your own domain name and hosting server

-- You have the complete control, ownership and flexibility over your site
+- You have the complete control, ownership and flexibility over your blog

 - You can install any design theme or any of the many plugins (see my guide on how to design a blog)

 - You can run any ads that you want.
 You decide if you want to monetize your blog and how you want to monetize your content

-- You can edit the database and modify different CSS and PHP files and codes
+- You can edit the database and change different CSS and PHP files and codes